Cizzuk/Cizzuk.net/src/projects/cbnote.md

 {{ components.appbox(title, description=description, type="title", icon=icon) }}

 This is a simple note app linked with the file system.
-It can display text and images, and can save all other files.
+You can quickly check and edit your notes using the device's buttons or shortcuts.

 ## Download